Resolving Your Case Before Trial: Court Motions

 The motion to dismiss is usually based on one or more of the following legal deficiencies:

-Lack of personal jurisdiction: The court does not have power to make decisions affecting the defendant personally.
-The court lacks jurisdiction over you if you do not have sufficient minimum contacts with the place where the lawsuit has been filed.
-For example, if you were involved in an automobile accident at Yellowstone National Park, but you live in Florida and you're being sued in Vermont, you would have a good reason to argue that the Vermont court doesn't have jurisdiction over you.
+- Lack of personal jurisdiction: The court does not have power to make decisions affecting the defendant personally.
+Under federal civil procedure, for instance, a court lacks jurisdiction over you if you do not have sufficient minimum contacts with the place where the lawsuit has been filed.
+States follow similar principles.
+For example, if you were involved in an automobile accident at Yellowstone National Park in Wyoming, but you live in Florida and you're being sued in Vermont, you would have a good reason to argue that the Vermont court doesn't have jurisdiction over you; arguably, however, if your presence at Yellowstone satisfies the "minimum contacts" requirement by, for instance, evidencing that you apprised yourself of Wyoming's public roadways, the state of Wyoming may have personal jurisdiction to hear a case against you.

-Improper venue: "Venue" refers to the particular location of the court.
+- Improper venue: "Venue" refers to the particular location of the court, such as the particular city or county in which the courthouse is located.
 States have statutes setting forth the places within the state where you can be sued.
 If you are not sued in one of those places, the site of the lawsuit is inappropriate.
 A venue may be legally improper even if the court has personal jurisdiction over you.
 A frequent solution to this problem is not to dismiss the case, but to order that it be transferred to the proper venue.

-Failure to state a claim upon which relief may be granted: In some cases, your lawyer may conclude that the facts set forth in the complaint do not state a legal claim for relief.
+- Failure to state a claim upon which relief may be granted: In some cases, your lawyer may conclude that the facts set forth in the complaint do not state a legal claim for relief.
+In some state courts, this may also be known as a demurrer.
 For example, the complaint may allege that you did some negligent act that injured the plaintiff.
 The law may provide that you don't have any responsibility to look out for the plaintiff under the circumstances described in the complaint.
 If you don't have a legal responsibility, you cannot be held liable for the plaintiff's injuries.

 Summary Judgment Motion